santhoshtr/wikipedia-ipfs/README.md

 An article in wikipedia is editable.
 The latest revision represent the current state of the article.
 But one can always access its  old revisions at any point.
 It is desirable to have a human readable name along with IPFS hash id for each article.

-### Every wikipedia(English Wikipedia, Spanish Wikipedia, Tamil Wikipedia) having an object in decentralized web with addresses of its articles.
+### Every wikipedia having an object in decentralized web with addresses of its articles.

 A wikipedia is a collection of articles(But not limited to).
-So a wikipedia like English Wikipedia is kind of a registry with listing of all its articles.
+So a wikipedia like English Wikipedia is kind of a registry with listing of all its articles. (*In case you are wondering why I mention each wikipedia when there is a single wikipedia - You may not know this, but there are wikipedia in nearly 300 languages.
+English Wikipedia, Spanish Wikipedia, Tamil Wikipedia are examples*)

 ### A Wikipedia reading web application that can live in a decentralized web.